b4ckspace/faceshield/README.md

 ## Status

 We just started.
-First prototypes look promissing but we are still in the process of accquiring the proper materials.
+First prototypes look promising but we are still in the process of accquiring the proper materials.
 Expect updates the next days.